ldenefle/qmk_keymap/README.md

 # Repository structure

 The firmwares are based on the ubiquiitous [QMK Firmware](https://github.com/qmk/qmk_firmware).
-It's aimed to be structured as an overlay for QMK, which gives me great flexibility on the features I can used while not have to install a compilation environment on my machine.
+It's aimed to be structured as an userspace compilation database for QMK, which gives me great flexibility on the features I can used while not have to install a compilation environment on my machine.

-The firmwares are built on the Github CI and exist as artifact of Actions.
+The firmwares are built on the Github CI and exist as artifact of Actions and Releases.